Certainly nothing is unnatural that is not physically impossible.

 It is because platypuses and echidnas have many features that are typical of birds, and not of mammals, that they are classified as separate from all other mammals.
 Since their genomes both contain genes otherwise found only in birds, and since they have so many other traits that connect them with birds (Read a list of such traits), is it not, perhaps, reasonable to consider the possibility that they are not merely birdlike mammals, but that they are actually rare examples of hybrids descended from ancient, unusual matings between mammals and birds?

 One would expect scientific reports of bird-mammal hybrids to be few and far between, if indeed one could find them at all.
 It would be necessary to search through the old literature as astronomers do when they search out ancient records of supernovas and great comets in Chinese and Babylonian annals.
-And this sort of approach has, in fact, thus far revealed six reports, all except one from the 1700s.
+And this sort of approach has, in fact, thus far revealed seven reports, all except one from the 1700s.
 One concerns an ostensible dog-turkey hybrid.
 Another is about an apparent hybrid between a pigeon and a rabbit.
 A third involves a bitch crossing with a cock parrot.
 And a fourth is about what seems to have been a human-chicken hybrid.
-The fifth, and least convincing, is an account about three supposed hybrids between cat and duck, which appeared in a medical journal in 1778.
-Finally, there is a brief report about a cat-chicken hybrid hatched on a Pennsylvania farm in 1880.
+The fifth is an account about three supposed hybrids between cat and duck, which appeared in a medical journal in 1778.
+Sixth, there is a brief report about a cat-chicken hybrid hatched on a Pennsylvania farm in 1880.
+Seventh, there is a very old and dubious report about a dog-hawk hybrid.
+And finally, there is a seemingly fanciful reports about women giving birth to goose-human hybrids.

 Certainly, it is not as if such matings never occur.
 In fact, it has long been known that mammals and birds will voluntarily mate (a few such cases are described below).
 For example, buck rabbits have been observed voluntarily mating with domestic chickens (see below).
 And it is extremely well documented that a wide variety of hybrid matings occur in a natural setting.
 So odd matings, even between birds and mammals, must occur now and then in nature as well.
 Therefore such matings, even if very rare when measured on the human timescale, must have occurred millions upon million over geological time.